nelsonmestevao/dotfiles/README.md

 [![License](https://img.shields.io/github/license/nelsonmestevao/dotfiles?logo=WTFNMFPL&style=flat-square)][license]
 ![Repo size](https://img.shields.io/github/repo-size/nelsonmestevao/dotfiles.svg?style=flat-square)

-I really like to configure my system in every possible way.
-This repository holds how I do it, by storing and symlinking the configuration files of my tools as well the declarative configuration of my system by taking advantage of the Nix package manager, programming language and even OS.
+I enjoy customizing every aspect of my system.
+This repository contains my complete setup — from configuration files for the tools I use (managed through symlinks) to the declarative configuration of my entire system using the Nix package manager, language, and operating system.

-If you are just starting out you could use mine (_I don't care or mind_, see [LICENSE][license]) but for your own sake **read them**.
-You will not get the most out of it without.
+If you’re just getting started, feel free to use my setup (_I don’t mind_ — see the [LICENSE][license]).
+But for your own good, **take the time to read through it**.
+You won't get the most out of it otherwise.

 <div align="center">
   <img alt="screenshot" src=".github/screenshot.png" width="85%"/>